Dum2601/Projeto-Pokedex/README.md

 ### 🛠️ To Do

 - [ ] Make the layout responsive
 - [ ] Improve the UI and visual design
+- [ ] Change background color when choose a pokemon